Anjum799/Aadhar_card/README.md

 python main.py
 Usage

-Fill in the user for
+Fill in the user form